Yum! so cold, refreshing and creamy!

 - 1/2 cup fresh chopped cilantro.

-- Heat olive oil over medium heat, cook onions and tomatoes until they are soft, stir in garlic.
+- Heat olive oil over medium heat, cook onions and tomatoes until they are soft, stir in garlic and red peppers.

 - Add tomato sauce, cover and let it cook until sauce is bubbly.

-- Add coconut milk, salt and crushed red pepper, let it cook until bubbly again.
+- Add coconut milk, salt and pepper to taste and crushed red pepper, let it cook until bubbly again.

-- Add shrimp fish and scallops to sauce, let it cook in sauce until sauce is bubbly again, about 10 minutes.
+- Add shrimp, fish and scallops to sauce, let it cook in sauce until sauce is bubbly again and sea food is cooked about 10 to 15 minutes.

-- Stew can be served over white rice, it is delicious that way too!
+- Garnish with cilantro.
+Stew can be served over white rice.